 Although some of the most important points of the budgeting and forecasting process are the same across industries, different organizations have different priorities and requirements in finding the right system.
 Here are the main categories of buyers:

-- Medium-sized & growing businesses: Slightly larger and rapidly growing businesses can benefit from a system that adds forecasting features to help predict future growth and sales based on past patterns.
+Mid-sized and growing businesses.
+Slightly larger and rapidly growing businesses can benefit from a system that adds forecasting features to help predict future growth and sales based on past patterns.
 A common mistake for growing businesses is to assume that last year’s surge will carry over into this year.
 However, many different factors play a part, and the ability to predict changes in those factors can prevent massive overinvestment in your company’s infrastructure.

 There are a number of considerations when selecting budgeting and forecasting software: